jpcposts/jpcposts.github.io/_posts/2024/2024-04-02-juniper_srx345_firewall.md

-📝 For more information about the Juniper SRX345, you can refer to the [official documentation](https://www.juniper.net/documentation/product/us/en/srx345/).
+📝 For more information about the Juniper SRX345, you can refer to the Juniper [official documentation](https://www.juniper.net/documentation/product/us/en/srx345/).